-Testing before your son or daughter goes into full-time education means that any problems that they may have are identified early, setting them up for a happy and fulfilling school life.
-That’s because not being able to see clearly can be confusing in a busy classroom.
+Testing before your child goes into full-time education means that any problems that they may have are identified early, setting them up for a happy and fulfilling school life.

 It’s often difficult to tell whether your child has sight problems, which is why regular eye tests are so important.
 There are a number of things to look out for:

 - Straining their eyes or tilting their head to see better

 - Frequent eye rubbing

 - Losing their place while reading, or using a finger to guide their eyes